• October 23, 2023

 }'

-Friendli Engine takes care of the heavy lifting, delivering high-performance inference serving while sparing you the complexities of deployment.
+Friendli Inference takes care of the heavy lifting, delivering high-performance inference serving while sparing you the complexities of deployment.

 Stay Tuned for our Performance Numbers!

-Running LLMs with AWQ on Friendli Engine enables users to achieve efficient LLM deployment.
+Running LLMs with AWQ on Friendli Inference enables users to achieve efficient LLM deployment.
 This powerful feature achieves remarkable efficiency gains without sacrificing accuracy.
-Stay tuned for our next article, where we’ll discuss performance that demonstrates the true potential of AWQ-ed models on Friendli Engine.
+Stay tuned for our next article, where we’ll discuss performance that demonstrates the true potential of AWQ-ed models on Friendli Inference.

 Share